citrix-openstack/blogentries/Mirantis_OpenStack_Single_Server.md

 boot from network, so Mirantis OpenStack will discover the VMs and register them, ready to be used.

-Now everything is set up - it's really easily create your XenServer-based OpenStack environment.
+Now everything is set up - as you can see, it's really easily to create your XenServer-based OpenStack environment.

 # Creating the environment